SteveJM/killerbee/README.md

 + zbdsniff     -  Captures ZigBee traffic, looking for NWK frames and over-the-air key provisioning.
 When a key is found, zbdsniff prints the key to stdout.
-The sample packet capture sample/zigbee-network-key-ota.dcf can be used to demonstrate this functionality.
+The sample packet capture `sample/zigbee-network-key-ota.dcf` can be used to demonstrate this functionality.
-+ zbfind       -  A GTK GUI application for tracking the location of an IEEE 802.15.4 transmitter by measuring RSSI.
-Zbfind can be passive in discovery (only listen for packets) or it can be active by sending Beacon Request frames and recording the responses from ZigBee routers and coordinators.
++ zbfind       -  A GTK GUI application for tracking the location of an IEEE 802.15.4 transmitter by measuring RSSI. zbfind can be passive in discovery (only listen for packets) or it can be active by sending Beacon Request frames and recording the responses from ZigBee routers and coordinators.
-                If you get a bunch of errors after starting this tool, make sure your DISPLAY variable is set properly.
-If you know how to catch these errors to display a reasonable error message, please drop me a note.
+                If you get a bunch of errors after starting this tool, make sure your `DISPLAY` variable is set properly.
 + zbgoodfind   -  Implements a key search function using an encrypted packet capture and memory dump from a legitimate ZigBee or IEEE 802.15.4 device.
 This tool accompanies Travis Goodspeed's